 Employee involvement and the middle manager: a multi-level, cross-company study of their role in the effectiveness of employee involvement initiatives

-Fenton-O'Creevy, Mark (1997) Employee involvement and the middle manager: a multi-level, cross-company study of their role in the effectiveness of employee involvement initiatives.
+Fenton-O'Creevy, M (1997) Employee involvement and the middle manager: a multi-level, cross-company study of their role in the effectiveness of employee involvement initiatives.
 Doctoral thesis, University of London: London Business School.
 OPEN ACCESS

 Abstract